 4 Ways to Measure Data Quality

-throughout the organization.
 After all, virtually every employee comes into contact with data in one form or another these days.
-Data quality measurement is everyone’s responsibility.
+Data quality is everyone’s responsibility.

 To measure data quality – and track the effectiveness of data quality improvement efforts – you need, well, data.
 What does data quality assessment look like in practice?
-There are a variety of data and metrics that organizations can use to measure data quality.
+There are a variety of data and metrics that organizations can use to for data quality measurement.
 We’ll review of few of them here.

 Database entry problems